SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise4.md

 <kbd>![](images/query3countcheck1.png)</kbd>

-4.Open **New Query** and paste the following query.
+4.Open **New Query** and paste the following query then click on **Run** button.
 We will run this query to count web requests per minute along with a few statistics.

 ```
 SELECT